ebarylko/cmpt-210/assignment-1/assignment-1.md

 not considering these types of cases, I know that what matters is the number of black balls.
-Therefore, I must focus on counting the number of ways of generating subsets of balls containing non-black colors and then fill the 5 - n remaining spaces of the subsets with black balls.
+Therefore, I must focus on counting the number of ways of generating subsets of balls containing non-black colors and then fill the $5 - |subset|$ remaining spaces of the subset with black balls for each subset.
 With this, I will obtain unique subsets and not overcount.

 The cardinality of the power set of the five non-black colors is
 $|\mathcal{P}({red, green, blue, yellow, violet})|$